 Other places of interest you could visit for free:

-The Museum of London: With 350 years of history, their mission is to inspire a passion for London and documents the history of London from Roman times to the present.
+The Museum of London (nearest tube: St Pauls or Barbican) With 350 years of history, their mission is to inspire a passion for London and documents the history of London from Roman times to the present.

-The Bank of England Museum: a hidden treasure down a side-road, off the Bank of England.
+The Bank of England Museum (nearest tube station: Bank) a hidden treasure down a side-road, off the Bank of England.
 The absolute highlight – the opportunity to lift a genuine gold bar!

 St. Dunstan’s Chapel: